zephyrproject-rtos/zephyr/doc/guides/dts/index.rst

 Devicetree Guide
 ################

-A *devicetree* is a hierarchical data structure which describes hardware\
-[#dt_spelling]_.
-The `Devicetree specification`_ fully defines its source and binary representations.
-Zephyr uses devicetree to describe the hardware available on its :ref:`boards`, as well as that hardware's initial configuration.

-This page is the index for a guide to devicetree and how to use it in Zephyr.
+This is a high-level guide to devicetree and how to use it for Zephyr development.
+See :ref:`devicetree_api` for an API reference.
-For an API reference, see :ref:`devicetree_api`.

 .. _Devicetree specification: https://www.devicetree.org/